Ascend-Huawei/models/computer_vision/classification/alexnet/README_en.md

 ##### Input Data Description:

-The input image should be resized to 227*227 pixels, and padding to 256*224 pixels, YUV420SP_U8.
+The input image should be resized to 227*227 pixels.

 ##### Out Data Description: